 CORE Group; USAID; Save the Children

 The Partnership Defined Quality Monitoring and Evaluation Toolkit provides a set of tools including supervisory checklists, mapping tools and an exit interview to support the implementation of PDQ.
-These tools have been developed by various country‐based programs to document changes in quality at the community level.
+These tools have been developed by various country-based programs to document changes in quality at the community level.
 They are provided here as a resource to supplement Partnership Defined Quality: a tool book for community and health provider collaboration for quality improvement and the Partnership Defined Quality Facilitation Guide.
-We hope that this toolkit will enable practitioners to better plan, design, implement, and evaluate their PDQ programs.
+We hope that this toolkit will enable practitioners to better plan, design, implement and evaluate their PDQ program.
 Please use these tools and adapt them as needed.

 Positive Deviance/Hearth is a successful home-based and neighborhood-based nutrition program for children who are at risk for malnutrition in developing countries.
 It has enabled hundreds of communities to reduce their levels of childhood malnutrition and to prevent malnutrition years after the program’s completion.